SolarArbiter/solarforecastarbiter-api/README.md

 # Solar Forecast Arbiter Dashboard
-A simple tornado web app to demo dashboard design.
-There are lots of dead links and unresponsive buttons, that lead to pages/functionality that have yet to be decided on.
+Currently just a simple tornado web server to demo the dashboard layout/design and get feedback.
+Contains dead links and buttons to assets that have not yet been discussed.
+The data and figures presented should be considered as placeholders and not representative of the intended final product.

+Development dashboard hosted at [https://dev-dashboard.solarforecastarbiter.org/tep](https://dev-dashboard.solarforecastarbiter.org/tep).

 ### Usage/ Installation

+#### Local
 Install requirements with `pip install -r requirements.txt`

-Run the script with `python serve.py`
+Run the script with `python sfa_dash/serve.py`

 Open [http://localhost:8080/tep](http://localhost:8080/tep) in a browser to view the dashboard.

-#### Template Layout
+### Template Layout

 base.html